 The nomination must be supported by two persons.

 Important: The following persons may not be admitted to the Ordre nor may they put forward or support a nomination:

 As such, an organization – business, company, institution, government agency, association, and the like – cannot put forward or support a nomination.
 Nominations must be made and supported by two persons, either personally (e.g. friend, parent, admirer) or professionally (e.g. colleague, manager, associate).

-A public call for nominations is launched on September 1 of each year.
-You have until December 1 to put forward a nomination by completing the form provided for this purpose.
+You have until October 31 to put forward a nomination by completing the form provided for this purpose.

-The form is made available each year from September 1 to December 1 during the nomination period.
-You will find the interactive version on this website.
+The form is available at all times.
+You will find an interactive version on this website.